schlosrat/expanse-gear-pack/README.md

 https://commons.wikimedia.org/wiki/File:QBZ_95_PLA.png

 # Credits
-Some of the better developed items were originally created by dannyb2525#1594 and shared for public use on the Green Ronin AGE Appropriate Discord server
+Some of the better-developed items were created by dannyb2525#1594 and shared for public use on the Green Ronin AGE Appropriate Discord server.
-Images sourced from Google Searches limited to Creative Commons Licensable images Icons sourced from https://game-icons.net/
+Images sourced from Google Searches are limited to Creative Commons Licensable images.
+Icons sourced from https://game-icons.net/